Boss-Coder-Academy/Environment_Setup/README.md

-+ Now this will appear, again do not change anything and click next:
++ Now this will appear, do not change anything and click next:

 ![Alt text](https://i.postimg.cc/gJg293KD/5.jpg)